SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

     ![CF Endpoint](images/Exercise2_19_deploy_mtar_cf_endpoint.JPG)

     Wait until the deployment is complete and ensure it was successful, meanwhile you can login to the cockpit to view the applications being deployed.
-Please do not click into application until the deployment is complete
+Please do not click on your funitureshop application until the deployment has completed.

 ## 6. Create Destination Configuration on SAP Cloud Platform